Munetios/Munetios-Calendar/README.md

 ## 📜 License

-MIT License © 2025 Munetios
+Munetios License v1.5 © 2026 Munetios

 You are free to use, modify, and distribute this project.